capnion/ghostpii_client/SETUP.md

 - setting permissions for how data you encrypt will be used,
 - auditing how other users use encrypted data you have shared with them.

-The ability to install Ghost PII via Conda directly is coming soon.
+To install Ghost PII via Anaconda use the command below

+conda install -c capnion ghostpii